Sandra Švaljek

-Sandra Švaljek (born 23 February 1970) is a Croatian economist, politician and independent member of the Zagreb Assembly.
+Sandra Švaljek (born 23 February 1970) is a Croatian economist, politician and a former independent member of the Zagreb Assembly.
+She currently is the first deputy governor of the Croatian National Bank.

 Career

 She got her PhD with the thesis "Fiscal deficit and public debt: policy, theory and empirics" in 2000.
 She built her working career at The Institute of Economics in Zagreb, where she is a senior research associate, and for eight years she was the director of the institute.

 Special areas of interest to her are fiscal and tax policy as well as economic effects of aging.
 From 2000. to 2013. she was a member of the Croatian National Bank Council.
 She was the consultant for economy with Prime Minister Jadranka Kosor from 2010 to 2011.
 She is the author and co-author of numerous scientific papers.

 She is fluent in English, German and French, and understands Italian.